 Amazon Relational Database Service (AWS RDS) is a web service specifically designed for dealing with relational databases in the AWS cloud.
 The purpose of AWS RDS is to make relational database management and setup much easier.
-It can help you to provision the infrastructure capacity you need for installing database software and to automate many of the administrative tasks included with managing a database, including software patching and managing backups.
+It can help you provision the infrastructure capacity you need for installing database software and automate many administrative tasks included with managing a database, including software patching, and managing backups.

-However, even with this management service operating, you still need to keep an eye on database performance to ensure any issues are discovered quickly.
+However, even with this management service operating, you must monitor database performance to ensure any issues are discovered quickly.
 Without monitoring your database, you can end up with bottlenecks and service issues capable of majorly impacting end users or service delivery.

-I recommend using a performance monitoring tool such as SolarWinds® Database Performance Analyzer (click here for more) to carry out database SQL query performance monitoring, analysis, and tuning.
-With proper performance tuning, you can ensure issues arise less frequently, your database has fewer bottlenecks or errors, and performance is faster overall.
+I recommend using a performance monitoring tool such as SolarWinds® Database Performance Analyzer or SolarWinds SQL Sentry to perform database SQL query performance monitoring, analysis, and tuning.
+Proper performance tuning ensures issues arise less frequently, your database has fewer bottlenecks or errors, and performance is faster overall.

 Why Is AWS RDS Performance Critical?

 AWS RDS performance matters because databases form the backbone of your IT infrastructure, providing data for your devices, services, applications, and storage.
-Slowdowns in how data is saved, changed, or deleted can quickly ripple through the entire system.
+Slowdowns in saving, changing, or deleting data can quickly ripple through the entire system.
 This causes frustration for your employees, potential service delays for your end users, and major losses in both productivity and revenue.
-The efficiency gains (or losses) in how your IT infrastructure operates can have much larger impacts than you expect.
+The efficiency gains (or losses) in your IT infrastructure’s operations can have much larger impacts than you expect.

 AWS RDS is available for many kinds of database instances, including: